 Sometimes the problem is caused by an old iOS version.
 To update your iOS, go to Settings on your iPhone, tap on General > Software Update > Download and install.
 If you have the latest version, the message “Your software is up to date” will be displayed.

 I can back up but it takes too long.
 How to speed it up?

 How long does it take to create a normal iCloud backup?

 It depends.
-The backup speed mainly depends on the backup capacity and Wi-Fi communication speed.
+The backup speed mainly depends on the backup size and the quality of your Wi-Fi connection.
 It can take ten minutes, but it can also run for hours.

 - If iCloud backup doesn’t finish after a long time, try these solutions:

 - Close all apps on the iPhone

 - Delete unnecessary backups